kstenerud/concise-encoding/cte-specification.md

 The right margin (maximum column before breaking an object into multiple lines) should be kept "reasonable".
 "Reasonable" is difficult to define because it depends in part on the kind of data the document contains, and the container depth.

-In general, 120 columns should always be considered reasonable, with larger margins depending on the kind and depth of data.
+In general, 120 columns should always be considered reasonable, with larger margins depending on the kind and depth of data the document is likely to contain.

 #### Indentation